Broughton (Indigenous Australian): Marriages

-Broughton had three wives and at least four children.
+Broughton had three wives — two concurrently — and at least four children.
+One of his first two wives, Charlotte, died from a beating he gave her.

 His wives also had sexual relations with the white workers resulting in mixed race step-children.
 An 8-year-old daughter of his was raped by convicts.
 Some of his descendants took the name William Broughton or Billy Broughton.